 In this section, we first consider the overhead for our reconfiguration controllers and reversible buffers.
-Next, we evaluate the fault tolerant performance of QORE compared to the Ariadne [12], Vicis [13] networks by evaluating throughput and power on synthetic traffic as well as speedup on real benchmarks.
-Lastly, we consider the effect of our reversibility on the overall performance of QORE when no faults are present by comparing to BAR [22] which is not a fault tolerant network.
+Next, we evaluate the fault tolerant performance of QORE compared to the Ariadne [13], Vicis [14] networks by evaluating throughput and power on synthetic traffic as well as speedup on real benchmarks.
+Lastly, we consider the effect of our reversibility on the overall performance of QORE when no faults are present by comparing to BAR [23] which is not a fault tolerant network.

 For open-loop measurement, we varied the network load from 0.1-0.9 of the network capacity.
 The simulator was warmed up under load without taking measurements until steady state was reached.
 Then a sample of injected packets were labeled during a measurement interval.
 The simulation was allowed to run until all the labeled packets reached their destinations.
-All designs were tested with different synthetic traffic traces such as Uniform Random (UN), non-uniform random (NUR), Bit-Reversal (BR), Butterfly (BFLY), Matrix Transpose (MT), Complement (COMP) and Perfect Shuffle (PS).
+All designs were tested with different synthetic traffic traces such as Uniform Random (UN), nonuniform random (NUR), Bit-Reversal (BR), Butterfly (BFLY), Matrix Transpose (MT), Complement (COMP) and Perfect Shuffle (PS).

-For closed-loop measurement, the full execution-driven simulator SIMICS from Wind River [33] with the memory package GEMS [34] was used to extract traffic traces from real applications.
-The Splash-2, PARSEC, and SPEC CPU200

-TABLE I: Cache and core parameters used for Splash-2, PARSEC, and SPEC2006 application suite simulation.

-workloads were used to evaluate the performance of 64-core networks.
-Table I shows the parameters for the cache and core used for the Splash-2, PARSEC, and SPEC2006 benchmarks.
-We assume a 2 cycle delay to access the L1 cache, a 4 cycle delay for the L2 cache, and a 160 cycle delay to access main memory.
-The power and area results were estimated using the Synopsys Design Compiler with the 40 nm TSMC technology library.
+For closed-loop measurement, the full execution-driven simulator SIMICS from Wind River [39] with the memory package GEMS [40] was used to extract traffic traces from real applications.
+The Splash-2, PARSEC, and SPEC CPU200 workloads were used to evaluate the performance of 64-core networks.
+Table 1 shows the parameters for the cache and core used for the Splash-2, PARSEC, and SPEC2006 benchmarks.
+We assume a two cycle delay to access the L1 cache, a four cycle delay for the L2 cache, and

-For fair comparison, every network had 4 VCs per input and each network was assumed to have a concentration of four cores to a single router as this has been shown to minimize energy and latency while allowing a larger number of cores on a chip [35].
+For fair comparison, every network had four VCs per input and each network was assumed to have a concentration of four cores to a single router as this has been shown to minimize energy and latency while allowing a larger number of cores on a chip [41].
 Additionally, we maintained similar bi-sectional bandwidths for each network.
 The conventional router design (both Ariadne and Vicis) will have two links between each router (one for each direction) and QORE has at most six links between routers (four reversible links, two unidirectional links for the ring) for a ratio of 1:3.
-However, the bandwidth of each link in QORE is 32 bits/cycle so the total bandwidth between routers will be 192 bits/cycle.
+However, the bandwidth of each link in QORE is 32 bits/ cycle so the total bandwidth between routers will be 192 bits/cycle.
 Therefore, each link in the conventional design will be 192/2=96 bits/cycle which is 3X the bandwidth of a QORE link.
 We have assumed that the backup ring network is fault-free and the packet size is four flits each 128 bits.

-A. Power, Area, and Timing of Reversibility Overhead
+5.1 Power, Area, and Timing of Reversibility Overhead